xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

 The edges index (used to store connections between nodes in a graph) internally uses a new data structure.
 This data structure improves the performance when populating the edge index (i.e. when loading an edge collection).
-For large graphs loading can be 20 times faster than with ArangoDB 2.0.
+For large graphs loading can be 20 times faster than with AvocadoDB 2.0.

 Additionally, the new index fixes performance problems that occurred when many duplicate `_from` or `_to` values were contained in the index.
 Furthermore, the